espocrm/documentation/administration/roles-management.md

 By default (if there are no any applied) users can read and edit all records.
 But can't delete any ones except those they have created and they are assigned to at the same time.

+There is an ability to restrict an access applied by default by enabling 'ACL Strict Mode' at Administration > Settings.

 ## Field Level Security

 Allows to control an access for a specific fields.